Macro domain

-In molecular biology, the Macro domain (often also written macrodomain) or A1pp domain is a module of about 180 amino acids which can bind ADP-ribose, an NAD metabolite, or related ligands.
+In molecular biology, the Macro domain (often also written macrodomain) or A1pp domain is an ancient, evolutionary conserved structural module found in all kingdoms of life as well as some viruses.
+Macro domains are modules of about 180 amino acids that can bind ADP-ribose, an NAD metabolite, or related ligands.
 Binding to ADP-ribose can be either covalent or non-covalent: in certain cases it is believed to bind non-covalently, while in other cases (such as Aprataxin) it appears to bind both non-covalently through a zinc finger motif, and covalently through a separate region of the protein.

 Function

 The domain was described originally in association with the ADP-ribose 1-phosphate (Appr-1-P)-processing activity (A1pp) of the yeast YBR022W protein and called A1pp.
 However, the domain has been renamed Macro as it is the C-terminal domain of mammalian core histone macro-H2A.
 Macro domain proteins can be found in eukaryotes, in (mostly pathogenic) bacteria, in archaea and in ssRNA viruses, such as coronaviruses, Rubella and Hepatitis E viruses.
 In vertebrates the domain occurs in e.g. histone macroH2A, predicted poly-ADP-ribose polymerases (PARPs) and B aggressive lymphoma (BAL) protein.
+Zinc-containing macro domains (Zn-Macros) are primarily encountered in pathogenic microorganisms and have structurally distinct features from other macro domains, which include their function being strictly dependent on a catalytic zinc within the active site.

 ADP-ribosylation of proteins is an important post-translational modification that occurs in a variety of biological processes, including DNA repair, regulation of transcription, chromatin biology, maintenance of genomic stability, telomere dynamics, cell differentiation and proliferation, necrosis and apoptosis, and long-term memory formation.
 The Macro domain recognises the ADP-ribose nucleotide and in some cases poly-ADP-ribose, and is thus a high-affinity ADP-ribose-binding module found in a number of otherwise unrelated proteins.

 ADP-ribosylation of DNA is relatively uncommon and has only been described for a small number of toxins that include pierisin, scabin and DarT.
 The Macro domain from the antitoxin DarG of the toxin-antitoxin system DarTG, both binds and removes the ADP-ribose modification added to DNA by the toxin DarT.
 The Macro domain from human, macroH2A1.1, binds an NAD metabolite O-acetyl-ADP-ribose.